-6.6.1 Products offered by NEF
+6.4.1.
+PRODUCTS OFFERED BY NEF

-There are many products offered by NEF; however this book only focused on the agricultural related funds i.e. entrepreneurship fund and rural and community development fund.
-Entrepreneurship fund is mainly for starting a new business and can be financed from R250 000 - R10 million.
+There are many products offered by NEF; however this book only focused on the agricultural related funds i.e. entrepreneurship fund and rural and community development fund, Entrepreneurship fund is mainly for starting a new business and can be financed from R250 000 - R10 million.
 Rural and community development fund targets agri-processing, tourism, mining and beneficiation, manufacturing, aquaculture etc. The amount that can be financed to a project ranges from R1 million - R50 million.
+NEF also offers the woman empowerment fund which is targeting businesses owned by black women.
+The fund starts from R250 000 to R75 million across various sectors.
+It caters for start-up businesses, expansions and equity acquisition purposes.